 - Analyses.
 Documentation is also a starting point for future architectural reviews of the project.

-And of course, the key question that related not only to architectural documentation, but to any documentation in general, it does not matter be it project documentation, developer documentation, etc — when it is worth starting to create and maintain documentation.
-To answer this question there is a short formula:
+Of course, the critical question that related not only to architectural documentation but to any documentation in general, it does not matter be it project documentation, developer documentation, etc. — when it is worth starting to create and maintain documentation.
+There is a short formula to answer this question:

 (Cx — Cy) > Cdiff